Papias of Hierapolis

-Papias (Παπίας) was a Greek Apostolic Father, Bishop of Hierapolis (modern Pamukkale, Turkey), and author who lived c.
-60 – c.
-130 AD.
-He wrote the Exposition of the Sayings of the Lord (Λογίων Κυριακῶν Ἐξήγησις) in five books.
-This work, which is lost apart from brief excerpts in the works of Irenaeus of Lyons (c.
+Papias (Παπίας) or Papias of Hierapolis was a Greek Apostolic Father, Bishop of Hierapolis (modern Pamukkale, Turkey), and author who lived c.
+AD 60.
+He is mainly known for gathering oral stories about Jesus and his disciples from John the Elder and the daughters of Philip.
+Papias compiled these in the Exposition of the Sayings of the Lord (Λογίων Κυριακῶν Ἐξήγησις), of which brief excerpts appear in the works of Irenaeus of Lyons (c.
 180) and Eusebius of Caesarea (c.
-320), is an important early source on Christian oral tradition and especially on the origins of the canonical Gospels.
+320).
+A scholarly consensus dates his work to around 110 AD They are considered an important early source on Christian oral tradition and especially on the origins of the canonical Gospels.

 Life

-Very little is known of Papias apart from what can be inferred from his own writings.
-He is described as "an ancient man who was a hearer of John and a companion of Polycarp" by Polycarp's disciple Irenaeus (c.
-180).

-Eusebius adds that Papias was Bishop of Hierapolis around the time of Ignatius of Antioch.
-In this office Papias was presumably succeeded by Abercius of Hierapolis.

-The name Papias was very common in the region, suggesting that he was probably a native of the area.
+Although Papias's precise dates are unknown, he is traditionally born around 60–70 AD.
+He lived in Hierapolis, Phrygia, in Asia Minor, and flourished in the early 2nd century.
+The name Papias was common in the region, suggesting that he may have been a native of the area.

-Date

-The work of Papias is dated by a few modern scholars to about 95–110.
-Later dates were once argued from two references that now appear to be mistaken.
-One dating Papias' death to around the death of Polycarp in 164 is actually a mistake for Papylas.
-Another unreliable source in which Papias is said to refer to the reign of Hadrian (117–138) seems to have resulted from confusion between Papias and Quadratus of Athens.
+Much of what is known about Papias comes from later testimony and from inferences drawn from his own writings.
+Irenaeus, a disciple of Polycarp of Smyrna, describes him as "an ancient man", "a hearer of John [of Ephesus]", and "a companion of Polycarp".
+Eusebius places Papias in the same period as Ignatius of Antioch and Polycarp, and portrays him as a learned collector of early Christian tradition but a poor interpreter, especially in his millennialism.

+Death

+The claim that Papias died around 164 AD is based on a late and probably erroneous tradition, commonly explained as a confusion with the martyr Papylus/Papylas.
+Dale B. Martin places his death around 130.

+Fragments of Papias' work

+Dating

+A scholarly consensus dates Papias's five-volume work titled Expositions of the Oracles of the Lord to around 110 AD.
+Many scholars giving a range of 100–120, though a date of 125 or 130 remains commonly cited.
+William Davies and Dale Allison allows for the possibility that it was written in 100 AD or prior, and Anna M. Sitz favours an earlier date between 90–120.

-Eusebius refers to Papias only in his third book, and thus seems to date him before the opening of his fourth book in 109.
-Papias himself knows several New Testament books, whose dates are themselves controversial, and was stated to be informed by John the Evangelist, Aristion, the daughters of Philip and others who had themselves heard the Twelve Apostles.
+Eusebius refers to Papias only in his third book, and seems to date him before the opening of his fourth book in 109.
+Papias himself knows several New Testament books, whose dates are themselves controversial, and was stated to be informed by John the Elder, Aristion, the daughters of Philip and others who had themselves heard the Twelve Apostles.
 He is also called a companion of the long-lived Polycarp (69–155), Agapius of Hierapolis dates one of his histories to the 12th year of Trajan's rule (110 AD).
 For all these reasons, Papias is thought to have written around the turn of the 2nd century.